alex067/terraform-module-template/README.md

 2. Create functioning examples under `examples/*`
 3. Create `terraform plan` step in validation phase to preview changes under `examples/complete`

+## Install
+Fork the repository and enable it as a repository template under `Settings`.

+`terraform-docs` requires a custom PAT so README.md changes to the pull request do not block other checks.
+See the open issue: [#107](https://github.com/terraform-docs/gh-actions/issues/107)
 <!-- BEGIN_TF_DOCS -->
 {{ .Content }}
 <!-- END_TF_DOCS -->